 Aside from receiving weather updates from the National Weather Service, weather radios also broadcast warnings related to natural hazards and public safety issues.
 If you don’t have a weather radio at home, you might want to buy one.

 The Most “Social” Social Networks

 In a previous article, we discussed the advantages of Cabled Weather Stations.
-However, if you don’t want to get “entangled” and you’re looking for latest technology a wireless Weather Station is what you need.
-It needs to be mounted in a location where it gets full exposure to the weather and can be aligned with True North, and the single unit construction makes this simple.
-The solar backup power means it is reliable and worry-free once it is installed, and the 1000’ transmission range allows significant freedom in installation choices.
+However, if you don’t want to get “entangled” and you’re looking for the latest technology, a wireless Weather Station is what you need.
+You have to mount it in a location where it gets full exposure to the weather and align with True North, and the single unit construction makes this simple.
+The solar backup power means it is reliable and worry-free once you install it, and the 1000′ transmission range allows significant freedom in installation choices.

 The data displayed on the HD screen base station provides an easy to understand graphics of current conditions as well as a running record of past trends, which is very useful for gardening and landscaping, as well as telling you whether you will want a sweater for your evening walk.